NASA's solar probe "touches" the sun, beams back a surprising first set of findings

 The change in intensity could demonstrate a "dust-free zone" closer to the sun's surface, a hypothesis dating back as far as the Helios spacecraft experiments in the 1970s.
 Howard and colleagues caution in their study that the WISPR didn't directly observe the hypothesized dust-free zone, and alternate explanations could be a change in the properties or intensity of the dust, rather than quantity.
 Confirmation of this long-sought environment should come as the PSP decreases its distance to the sun over the coming years.

-A second unexpected find was discovered by a team of researchers led by Justin Kasper.
-Using the Solar Wind Electrons Alphas and Protons (SWEAP) instruments on-board the PSP, Kasper and colleagues gathered information about how electrons, hydrogen ions and helium ions are moving through the solar wind.
+A second unexpected finding was discovered by a team of researchers led by Justin Kasper.
+Using the Solar Wind Electrons Alphas and Protons instruments on board the PSP, Kasper and colleagues gathered information about how electrons, hydrogen ions and helium ions are moving through the solar wind.
 When the sun belches out these particles, they eventually collide with the SWEAP, which can record their properties -- a feat that occurs typically more than four times per second.

 What's next?

 On Dec.
 26, the probe will perform its second flyby of Venus, using the planet's gravity to shrink its orbit even more and get even closer to the sun.
-The flyby will also see the PSP pick up even more speed, zipping around the sun at 109 kilometers per second, until a third Venus flyby in July 2020 kicks it up another gear again.
+The flyby will also see the Parker Solar Probe pick up even more speed, zipping around the sun at 109 kilometers per second, until a third Venus flyby in July 2020 kicks it up another gear again.

 The PSP's activities will continue for the next five years, until 2025, and on closest approach the craft will be within 7 million kilometers (4.3 million miles).
 Mercury, the closest planet to the sun, is approximately 46 million kilometers from the star at its closest approach.
 Closing the distance, slowly, over the next five years will be crucial to understanding the complexities of the sun's corona, its surface, how solar wind is blasted out into the cosmos and the ways it affects the rest of the solar system.

-In 2020, the PSP will be joined on its mission by another spacecraft -- the European Space Agency's Solar Orbiter.
-Scheduled to launch in February next year, the spacecraft will also get up close and personal with the sun, swinging around in a highly elliptical orbit that brings it within approximately 42 million kilometers of the ultrahot plasma ball.
+In 2020, the PSP will be joined on its mission by another spacecraft, the European Space Agency's Solar Orbiter.
+Scheduled to launch in February, the spacecraft will also get up close and personal with the sun, swinging around in a highly elliptical orbit that brings it within approximately 42 million kilometers of the ultrahot plasma ball.
 With the two spacecraft patrolling the solar system's nuclear fusion reactor well into the next decade, scientists will begin to shine a light on the brightest object in our solar system and discover more surprises lurking within.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.